Among people who have used or currently use intravenous drugs, one in three young adults and three in four older adults are Hepatitis C-infected.

 Because HCV is bloodborne, healthcare professionals working with people who have injected substances intravenously need to know how to speak to their patients about it.
 Other factors can put a patient at risk as well.
 Using the techniques of Motivational Interviewing help providers and patients identify an individual’s needs and desires, and steer the patient toward intrinsically motivated positive health choices.

-The New England ATTC, the Northeast & Caribbean ATTC, and the National SBIRT ATTC at IRETA, have collaborated to create the six video vignettes below as a component of the ATTC Network’s HCV Current Initiative.
+The New England ATTC, the Northeast & Caribbean ATTC, and IRETA (the former National SBIRT ATTC) have collaborated to create the six video vignettes below as a component of the ATTC Network’s HCV Current Initiative.
 The HCV Current Initiative provides materials to help health professionals address patients’ needs in the evolving field of HCV treatment.
 The New England and National SBIRT ATTCs developed, filmed, and edited the videos.
 The Northeast & Caribbean ATTC served as a subject matter expert in the development of the scripts for the vignettes.

 Below, you will find tools from the HCV Current Initiative, starting with videos on Motivational Interviewing with patients at risk for HCV.